Maintenance Calorie Calculator

 No BMR equation can perfectly predict your metabolism because individual variation is significant.
 Genetics, thyroid function, gut microbiome, sleep quality, stress, and NEAT all influence your actual energy expenditure.
 The calculated number gets you within 10% — close enough to start, but not precise enough to blindly follow.
 The real magic happens in the next 2–3 weeks: weigh yourself daily, average weekly, and adjust by 100–200 kcal if weight isn't tracking as expected.

 Extended calorie deficits cause metabolic adaptation ("metabolic damage" is a misnomer — it's adaptation).
 BMR drops 5–15% beyond what weight loss accounts for, NEAT decreases, and hormones (leptin, thyroid, testosterone) downregulate.
 Reverse dieting — gradually increasing calories by 50–100 kcal/week after a cut — helps restore metabolic rate without rapid fat regain.
-This calculator provides the baseline for planning a reverse diet.
+It shows the baseline for planning a reverse diet.

 About 10% of your TDEE comes from the Thermic Effect of Food (TEF) — the energy cost of digesting what you eat.
 Protein has the highest TEF (20–30%), followed by carbs (5–10%) and fat (0–3%).
 This is one reason high-protein diets are effective for body composition — you "waste" more calories processing protein.